turbot/guardrails-docs/docs/runbooks/getting-started-aws/index.md

 ---
-title: "Getting started with AWS"
+title: Getting started with AWS
-template: Documentation
-nav:
-  title: "Getting started with AWS"
+sidebar_label: Getting started with AWS
 ---

 # Getting started with AWS in Guardrails